 After that, you’ll see the main Optimole panel.

-At this stage, Optimole is already set to work on autopilot.
-However, you might still want to take a look at the General Settings tab to make a few tweaks and customize your needs perfectly.
+At this stage, Optimole is already set to work on autopilot on most WordPress sites.
+However, you might still want to take a look at the Settings tab to make a few tweaks and customize your needs perfectly.

 - Enable image replacement – this one needs to stay enabled if you want Optimole to do its job.